How to Cultivate and Experience Christian Joy

 What is Joy?

-We need to be careful not to confuse happiness with joy.
+To enjoy life is to take delight and pleasure in living.
+But we need to be careful not to confuse happiness with joy.
 Happiness is based on our feelings, the circumstances of our life, and how people respond us.
 It originates from the outside, so if got news that my son was awarded a full scholarship to college, I would be extremely happy.

 In contrast, and opposite to the scenario described above, I could be in the midst of challenging circumstances, and still, have a sense of joy.
 Joy is not dependent on our circumstances for it originates from the inside.